-So come April, which products will you be gravitating towards?
+So, come April, which products will you be gravitating towards?
 Sir John offers a glimpse into his favorites.
 “I love the liquid eyeshadows; they’re shimmery and final all day.
-I also love the commonplace lip color; it is a matte, lovely shade.
-The brushes are the first-rate, and then there may be an eyeshadow palette that you could do at the least 16 appears with – it’s all about the eyes.”
+I also love the commonplace lip color, a matte, lovely shade.
+The brushes are first-rate, and then there may be an eyeshadow palette that you could do at least 16 appears with – it’s all about the eyes.”

 MEET THE LOCAL FACE OF THE SIR JOHN X BEAUTY VOLUME 1

-Mom and stylist Nthabiseng Khoza is the local face of SA’s most recent make-up collaboration.
+Mom and stylist Nthabiseng Khoza is the local face of SA’s most recent makeup collaboration.
 She tells us greater.
 How did being part of the Sir John X beauty campaign in New York feel?

 It took a long time to sink in.
-Straight after the shoot, I had an interview with Top Billing and turned into requested how it felt working with Sir John, Beyoncé’s makeup artist, and Nagi Sakai, one of the global’s quality photographers, plus the complete New York revel in, and my exact words had been: “I can’t answer your query.”
+Straight after the shoot, I had an interview with Top Billing.
+I asked how it felt working with Sir John, Beyoncé’s makeup artist, and Nagi Sakai, one of the global’s quality photographers, plus the complete New York revel, and my exact words had been: “I can’t answer your query.”
 I couldn’t speak.
 I was in a country of disbelief and in that pinch-me second.

 What is one trick you learned on set that you may use for your styling?

-The stylist on set reassured me that it’s ok to alternate my mind over and over until I’m glad about the appearance.
-From time to time, you have locked up on your account and imaginative and prescient forums; however, they don’t want mission accurately on the consumer.
-Before going to the USA, I’d apologize profusely about converting a look I wasn’t glad about on the purchaser; however, now I can trade appears with self-belief.
+The stylist on set reassured me that it’s okay to alternate my mind repeatedly until I’m glad about the appearance.
+Occasionally, you have locked up on your account and imaginative and prescient forums; however, they don’t want the mission accurately on the consumer.
+Before going to the USA, I’d apologize profusely about converting a look I wasn’t glad about on the purchaser; however, now I can trade with self-belief.

-What pointers did you select up from Sir John while sitting in his make-up chair?
+What pointers did you select from Sir John while sitting in his makeup chair?